thescientist13/node-all-the-things/README.md

 # node-all-the-things

-A demonstration repo of a lot of great new native NodeJS features
+A demonstration repo of a lot of great new native NodeJS features, like:

+- TypeScript
+- Test Runner
+- Import Aliases
+- and more!

+All in ESM. 💯

+## Setup

+## Commands